kristianpennacchia/wordreference.koplugin/README.md

 ## Settings

-- Quick Lookup:
-  - Open Menu → Tools 🛠️ → More tools → WordReference → Override Dictionary Quick Lookup.
+Plugin settings can be accessed via Menu → Tools 🛠️ → More tools → WordReference.

+  → Override Dictionary Quick Lookup
   - This will override the dictionary quick lookup feature that is enabled with the KOReader setting `Dictionary on single word selection`.
 If this setting is disabled, then this override will do nothing.

-- Auto-Detect languages:
+  → Auto-Detect Languages
-    - Open Menu → Tools 🛠️ → More tools → WordReference → Auto-Detect Languages.
   - This will attempt to auto-detect the language of the book and the language used for KOReader, and use this to perform the WordReference lookup.

-- Manual language selection:
-  - Open Menu → Tools 🛠️ → More tools → WordReference → Configure Languages.
+  → Configure Languages
   - Pick your desired translation (e.g., it→en, en→it, etc.).

-  - Shortcut:
-  	- Also available directly from the definition popup via the ⚙️ button on the top-left.
+Quick settings can be accessed via the ⚙️ button on the top-left of the WordReference definition popup.

+  → Font size
+  - Change the font size used to display the WordReference definitions.

+  → Configure Languages
+  - Pick your desired translation (e.g., it→en, en→it, etc.).

 ## Extras